BarcinoLechiguino/NULL_Engine/README.md

 ### Engine Features

-* **Main Menu Toolbar:** Placed at the top of the window.
+* **Main Menu Bar:** Placed at the top of the window.
 It has various menu items that allow to exit the engine, open/close editor panels and show some primitive examples.

+  ---

+* **Toolbar:** Placed at the top of the window, just below the Main Menu Bar.
+It contains various items such as the Play&Stop buttons.
+This feature will be further developed when the Play&Stop feature is Implemented.

   ****

 * **Configuration Panel:** Placed at the right side of the window.
 It has multiple collapsing headers that display different values and parameters of each existing module.

+  ---

+* **Scene Panel:** Placed at the center of the window.
+It will display the current state of the Engine's 3D environment.
+In this Panel GameObjects can be selected with the mouse and manipulated through the use of Gizmos.

+  ---

+* **Game Panel:**  Placed at the center of the window (tab at the right of the Scene Panel).
+Will display the Engine's 3D environment while in "Game State".
+This feature will be further developed when the Play&Stop feature is implemented.

   ****